 Still looking for your dream job?
 We can help with that.
 Create your profile in our talent community and receive an alert when a job that fits your experience and interests becomes available.

 Finding the right career opportunity can be hard.
 Check out these tips and tricks to land a successful role at SAP.

-Apply online from your desktop or mobile device – use your LinkedIn, Facebook, or Xing profile.
+Apply online from your desktop or mobile device, use your Xing or LinkedIn profile.

 Apply for any and all positions that fit your skills and are aligned to your overall career goals.

 Be fully prepared with your cover letter and resume – and ensure your contact details are up to date.
 Accepted file types for resume and cover letter uploads are: Microsoft Word, PDF, HTML, PPT, XLS, CSV, image and text.

 To help us understand you better and to help you identify areas where you will excel, some positions may invite you to complete an assessment during the recruiting process.

 SAP recruiters weigh in on the 1-page vs 2-page resume debate and give resume preparation advice.

 SAP recruiters answer the question 'What do recruiters and tech companies expect from recent graduates at this time?'